 Another way to produce hydrogen is by using electrolysis.
 With the help of electricity, water molecules are split into hydrogen and oxygen.
 The electricity needed for this can be generated in different ways, for example, by using a gas or coal plant.
 The hydrogen made is also therefore considered gray hydrogen.
 If the CO2 released in electricity production is captured, it is called blue hydrogen.
 Of course, the electricity can also come from renewable sources, such as solar or wind energy.
 In this case, the hydrogen produced is called green hydrogen.

 Driving on hydrogen

 Compared to an electric car with a battery, a hydrogen car has several advantages.
 A hydrogen car can travel farther on a full tank than an electric car on a full charge.
-Furthermore, filling up with hydrogen takes about the same time as filling up a gasoline or diesel tank.
+Also, filling up with hydrogen takes about the same time as filling up a gasoline or diesel tank.
 Charging the battery of an electric car takes much longer.

 Development of demand for green hydrogen

 Currently, the vast majority of hydrogen produced is grey hydrogen.
 But this is expected to change.
 Globally, governments have committed themselves to a rapid reduction of CO2 emissions.
 Large investment programs have been set up in both Europe and the US for the development and rollout of sustainable technology.
 China has included the hydrogen industry in its latest five-year plan (2021-2025) as one of the six industries of the future.

 Fertiliser producer OCI, for example, is betting heavily on the rise of hydrogen.
 The company, which has a stock exchange listing in Amsterdam, thinks demand for green hydrogen will increase tenfold in the next ten years.
 At the same time, technological developments should halve the price of green hydrogen.